rambo5x/Stay-Alive/README.md

 # Stay-Alive
-2D Infinite Survival Game.
+2D Infinite Platformer Survival Game.
 Made using Unity and C#.
 Officially published on the Google Play Store.